Corrida de Cori: Geography and geomorphology

 Corrida de Cori a range of Plio-Pleistocene volcanoes of small to medium dimensions.
 It is located in the Puna of South America, Salta province of Argentina and the Antofagasta Region of Chile.
-The boundary between the two countries was defined to run over this mountain range.
+The boundary between the two countries was defined to run over this mountain range and a number of border incidents relative to Argentina exploiting sulfur deposits in Chilean territory occurred in the mid-20th century.

 Cerro Escorial is part of this range, Cerro Negro (5579 m) and Cerro Corrida de Cori (c.
 5400 m) are other summits, Lastarria may also be linked.
 The Cerro Negro-Corrida de Cori chain and Cerro Escorial sectors run in north-northwest to south-southeast direction along the Argentina–Chile border.
 South-southeast of Cerro Escorial the chain continues southeastward into Argentina.
 Some glacial activity in the area has degraded volcanic landforms, but very little erosion is evident and on the Argentine side well-preserved lava flows are evidence.

 It forms a volcanic chain with Llullaillaco that extends towards Antofalla and Galán.
 This lineament is known as "Archibarca lineament".
 Cerro Corrida de Cori and Cerro Negro are associated with the intersections between this lineament and east-northeast trending lineaments.
 Fault zones on the area have controlled the rise of magma to the surface, probably facilitating the eruption of basaltic lavas.
 Among these faults is the Imilac–Salina del Fraile lineament.